telefonicaid/fiware-orion/doc/manuals/user/geolocation.md

 EOF
 ```

-## Geo-located queries NGSIv2
+## Geo-located queries NGSIv2 using NGSIv1 syntax

-The [NGSIv2 specification](http://telefonicaid.github.io/fiware-orion/api/v2/) defines a Geographical Query
+The [NGSIv2 specification](http://telefonicaid.github.io/fiware-orion/api/v2/stable) defines a Geographical Query
-languague (based on `georel`, `geometry` and `coords` fields) that can be used also in NGSIv1 with the
+language (based on `georel`, `geometry` and `coords` fields) that can be used also in NGSIv1 with the
-FIWARE::Location::NGSIv2 scope, e.g.:
+`FIWARE::Location::NGSIv2` scope, e.g.:

 ```
 (curl localhost:1026/v1/queryContext -s -S --header 'Content-Type: application/json' \